gaowudao/CRITERIA3D/README.md

 Graphs are produced using the Qwt plot library (http://qwt.sourceforge.net/) which should be compiled before usage.

 ## CRIT1D
-CRIT1D is a test program for Criteria1D, crop and soil libraries.
+CRIT1D is a test program for the libraries criteria1D, crop and soil.

 To compile it use Makeall_CRITERIA1D.pro, example data are available in DATA/Criteria1d/